SWEG-2016EC-Batch/Kronos/ETS1362-Tizita-Endeshaw/BMI.md

             output "status = you are UNDERWEIGHT"
         else if BMI >= 18.5 AND BMI <= 24.9 then
-            output "status = you are NORMAL WEIGHT" else
+            output "status = you are NORMAL WEIGHT" else if BMI>= 25 AND BMI <=29.9 then output "status = you are OVERWEIGHT"
+          else
-            output "status = you are OVERWEIGHT"
+            output "status = you are OBESE"
         end if statement
-        output "To proceed with the calculation, please indicate your consent by writing yes or pressing any key to terminate the process." input choice
+        output "To proceed with the calculation, please indicate your consent by writing 1 or pressing any key to terminate the process." input choice
     end while loop
 END